 Years ago I saw Tich Nhat Hanh, a famous Buddhist monk, speak at the Warner Theater in DC.
 There were two things I remember clearly.
 Number one, we chanted for about 347 hours.
 It was chanting and then breathing and it was excruciatingly boring and NOTHING was happening.
 As he'd end one chant he'd say, 'We are moistening the soil".
 Thank you very much Tich Nhat, but I'll skip all that moistening of the soil and let's go right into enlightenment and a little peace please, that is, after all, what I paid for.
-Here's what I wanted, I wanted him to talk for 30 minutes and I wanted all my angst about the past and fear about the future to melt away, and melt away FOREVER and to know truly what to do next, to absolutely be clear about right action and go forth and do said right action and then always live in this peaceful and knowing place.
+Here's what I wanted, I wanted him to talk for 30 minutes and I wanted all my angst about the past, and fear about the future to melt away, and melt away FOREVER.
+AND to know, truly, what to do next.
+To be absolutely be clear about the next right action, and go forth and do said next right action, and then always live in this peaceful and knowing place.
 Was I asking too much?

 Second, Tich Nhat Hanh made the analogy that the Buddha was like the Lotus Flower.
 Buddha was made up not just of peace and right action, but he was also made up of non-Buddha parts (anger, confusion, shame).
 Like the Lotus Flower, the Buddah needed the mud and the ugly roots to flourish and grow.

 Are you as annoyed as I am right now?
 We are like the lotus flower, no better then the Buddha.
 We are all made up of non-Buddha parts.
 We can't surgically remove the anger, impatience, angst, worry, fear, disappointment from ourselves.
 We can moisten the soil with laughing, caring for each other and listening.
 When we moisten the soil we make it easier to loosen the weeds and plant the good stuff to grow and flourish.